picosonic/js13k-2022/devdiary/diary.md

 Made message boxes less transparent, 50% was a bit too see-through.
 Also spaced out better vertically.

 Removed predictive random number generator as we are not going to need anything other than standard random.
 Saves about 140 bytes in .zip size.

+Removed \n characters from Google Closure output, which saves about another 140 bytes in the .zip size.
+It would seem that it adds these every 500 or so characters to [fix issues with some firewalls and proxies](https://developers.google.com/closure/compiler/faq#linefeeds) which intentionally break JS with long lines.